The following is a message from John P. DuLong:

 Also, please write a letter to the editor at the Detroit News and the Detroit Free Press.
 Let them know that this stinks.

 Lastly, I think it is time to consider protest actions.
-What can we do as a community of researchers to publicly protest this decision?
+What can we do as a community of researchers to publically protest this decision?

 Frankly, I think this decision shows the poverty of leadership by the Detroit Library Commission and the library administration.
 They should be thinking of ways to pull people into the library to encourage their support, not ways to alienate their patrons.
 These people have to go!